Gooey, tasty and portable, these Ham, Egg, and Cheese Breakfast Sliders are fun for tailgates, family brunches, Mother’s Day, Father’s Day and more!

 • Cooked and crumbled bacon or sausage are also great alternatives to ham.

-• Any good melty cheese will work like cheddar, mozzarella, Monterey jack or Cojack.
+• Any good melty cheese will work like Cheddar, Mozzarella, Monterey jack, or Cojack.

 • If you don’t want to drizzle with the butter mixture in the recipe, making garlic butter instead would be delicious!
+Many recipes add some maple syrup to the melted butter instead of brown sugar.

 • PRO-Tip: Did you know you can make these breakfast sliders ahead and freeze for later?
 Just pop them into a freezer Ziploc bag, remove as much air as possible, and freeze for up to 3 months.